-The interpretation is that students who graduate should experience ALL of the state science standards, which are now the Michigan Science Standards (MSS) and are the Performance Expectations (PE's) from the Next Generation Science Standards (NGSS).
+The interpretation is that students who graduate should master ALL of the state science standards, which are now the Michigan Science Standards (MSS) and are the Performance Expectations (PE's) from the Next Generation Science Standards (NGSS).

 To search for your performance expectations in your grade-level or course visit NGSS website.
 Then follow the procedure described in the update above, "Aligning Curriculum for Next Year".

 We have some districts that are already looking into this.
 For example, the course sequence below distributes Earth Science Performance Expectations throughout several courses: